 Thar She Blows

 Boston Harbor Cruises.
 The high-speed catamarans of Boston Harbor Cruises glide to the whaling banks in half the time of some other cruises, allowing nearly as much whale time in only a three-hour tour.
-Tours are operated from April to November; call for schedule and reservations.
-1 Long Wharf, next to aquarium, Downtown, New Bedford, MA, 02110.
-617/227–4321 or 877/733–9425. www.bostonharborcruises.com.
+Tours are operated from March to November; call for schedule and reservations.
+Discounted and validated parking is available in two locations: The Harbor Garage and the Rowes Wharf Garage.
+Be sure to check the website for specific instructions.
+1 Long Wharf, next to aquarium, Boston, Massachusetts, 02110.
+617/227–4321; 877/733–9425; www.bostonharborcruises.com.